-While many cancers are treatable if diagnosed and treated in a timely manner, there are times when patients experience a delay in diagnosis, leading to a worsened prognosis, or even death.
-Misdiagnosis of cancer should never occur and when it does, it is due to medical malpractice.
+While many cancers are treatable if diagnosed and treated promptly, there are times when patients experience a delay in diagnosis, leading to a worsened prognosis or even death.
+Misdiagnosis of cancer should never occur, and when it does, it is often due to medical negligence.

 The most commonly misdiagnosed cancers include the following:

-Breast cancer can begin anywhere in the breast, but most commonly begin in the lobules or ducts or the breast.
-The two most common types of breast cancer include invasive lobular carcinoma, and invasive ductal carcinoma.
+Breast cancer can begin anywhere in the breast but most commonly start in the lobules or ducts of the breast.
+The two most common types of breast cancer include invasive lobular carcinoma and invasive ductal carcinoma.
 Breast cancer is very prevalent, especially amongst women.
-In 2020, there was an estimated 276,480 people diagnosed with breast cancer, with an estimated 42,170 people dying from the disease in just 2020.
+In 2020, there were an estimated 276,480 people diagnosed with breast cancer, with an estimated 42,170 people dying from the disease in just 2020.
 While breast cancer carries an overall survival rate of 90%, it greatly depends on the type of cancer, any genetic mutations a person may have, the overall health of the patient, and how timely the patient is diagnosed and treated.

 While breast cancer may be prevalent, it is one of a few types of cancer in which screening can save lives.
 The most common method for cancer screening is the use of a mammogram.
-All women are encouraged to begin getting mammograms every two years at the age of 50, unless they have a pre-existing risk factor in which they may begin having mammograms before the age of 50.
+All women are encouraged to begin getting mammograms every two years at the age of 50.
+However, women with a pre-existing risk factor may start having mammograms before the age of 50.
 Other methods of screening include MRI, clinical breast exam, or self breast examination.
 Routine screening can truly save lives as the cancer can be detected at a very early stage before it has spread to other areas in the body.

-One reason for possible metastatic disease or spread of the cancer at diagnosis is breast cancer misdiagnosis.
-People with breast cancer may be diagnosed as having something benign, such as a benign cyst, breast inflammation, or even as having fibrocystic breast disease.
-This can happen for a variety of reasons, such as a pathologist misinterpreting a biopsy report, a physician failing to order a biopsy in the presence of an abnormal screening exam, or a mixing up of patient reports, leading to another patient receiving a breast cancer diagnosis instead of the patient who actually has breast cancer.
-Whatever the cause may be, misdiagnosis can have deadly consequences considering that 90% of breast cancer patients survives if it is caught early and treated aggressively.
-The failure to do so could be medical malpractice in Florida.
+One reason for possible metastatic disease or spread of cancer at diagnosis is breast cancer misdiagnosis.
+People with breast cancer may be diagnosed with something benign, such as a benign cyst, breast inflammation, or even fibrocystic breast disease.
+Misdiagnosis can happen for a variety of reasons, such as a pathologist misinterpreting a biopsy report, a physician failing to order a biopsy in the presence of an abnormal screening exam, or a mixing up of patient reports, leading to another patient receiving a breast cancer diagnosis instead of the patient who actually has breast cancer.
+Whatever the cause may be, misdiagnosis can have deadly consequences considering that 90% of breast cancer patients survive when it is caught early and treated aggressively.
+The failure to do so could lead to a medical malpractice case.

-While colorectal cancer can be quite curable, a delay in diagnosis can be detrimental to overall prognosis.
-Screening for colorectal cancer is vital, and can literally be the difference of life and death.
+While colorectal cancer can be quite curable, a delay in diagnosis can be detrimental to the overall prognosis.
+Screening for colorectal cancer is vital and can literally be the difference between life and death.
 Modalities for colorectal screening include the following:

 - Fecal occult blood test (FOB)